mauroagr/docs/thirtybees/installation/migration.md

 # Thirty Bees - Migration from Prestashop 1.6 to Thirty Bees
 ### Step 1:
 Backup Your Website
-Install the Upgrade Module from PS1.6 to TB 1.0.1 (https://github.com/thirtybees/psonesixmigrator/releases/tag/1.0.0) This upgrade upgrade to TB 1.0.1
+Install the Upgrade Module from PS1.6 to TB 1.0.1 (https://github.com/thirtybees/psonesixmigrator/releases/tag/1.0.0)
+This is the upgrade to TB 1.0.1
 Follow the instructions in the screen.

 ### Step 2: